joshuaeckroth/cinf401-website/notes/big-data.markdown

 ## A definition of "big data"

+Big data is somewhat a fad, but also very important when the data is actually big.
+When the data is actually small, big data techniques should not be used (they are too slow).
+So what makes data "big"?

+First, some auxiliary definitions:

+- **Data volume**: The number of bits.
+Examples: All Wal-Mart purchases in the last year (they have 100 million customers per week; [source](http://www.businesspundit.com/stats-on-walmart/)).
+Or, performance metrics, in 1-second intervals, from every one of Google's datacenter machines (3+ million? [ref](https://plus.google.com/+JamesPearn/posts/VaQu9sNxJuY)).

+- **Data velocity**: The speed at which bits need to be processed.
+Examples: All Tweets, in real-time (6k/sec, [ref](http://www.internetlivestats.com/twitter-statistics/)).
+Or, all Google searches (40k/sec, [ref](http://www.internetlivestats.com/google-search-statistics/)).
+Or, the stream of data from a particle accelerator (for the Large Hadron Collider, that's 300GB/s, and after filtering to 300MB/s, they still accumulate 25PB/year, [ref 1](http://en.wikipedia.org/wiki/Large_Hadron_Collider#Computing_resources), [ref 2](http://en.wikipedia.org/wiki/Worldwide_LHC_Computing_Grid)).

-Here is my definition:
+Now, here is my definition of "big data":

-> A data mining/analysis task may be described as "big data" if the data to be processed is too voluminous to fit into any **single** "commodity" data storage system or has such high velocity to require **more than one** commodity machine to consume.
+> A data mining/analysis task may be described as "big data" if the data to be processed has such high volume or velocity that **more than one** commodity machine is required to store and/or process the data.

 I define a "commodity" data storage system and "commodity" machine as those that may be found in a typical small-to-medium business's data center.
 Current (2015) examples include: